PseudoDevs/IamGhost/abmd10.md

-Last updated: 2024-04-09 10:32:47
+Last updated: 2024-04-09 10:33:21
-Random Quote: There is a savage beast in every man, and it stirs when you put a sword in his hand.  -  Jorah Mormont
+Random Quote: The beauty of a moment, is that it's fleeting. - Ted Mosby